dd86k/fwod/README.md

 Hello!
 This is a little something I'd like to show you, it's simply a console-based game using the Mono runtime.

-Yes, it is like the original Rogue and NetHack, but I doubt I'd even implement that much.
+Yes, it is kind of like the original Rogue and NetHack.
 (Also because Rogue started in 1980 (!!!))

+There isn't going to be much though, since my programming skills are not that great.

 Here is what I use:
 - Xamarin Studio 5.9.4 (With Mono 4.5)